Yoni-Deserbaix/WeatherAPI-App/README.md

 4. Create a `config.js` file inside the `public` directory with the following code:

    ![config.js code](https://github.com/YD-SavvyDev/WeatherAPI-App/blob/main/Screenshots/code-api-key.png)

+   Make sure to replace "YOUR_API_KEY" with your real OpenWeather API key.
+This key is necessary to access the OpenWeather API for fetching weather data in your application.
+Once you've replaced it, your application should be able to make requests to the OpenWeather API successfully.

-5. Start the application:
+6. Start the application:

     ```bash
     node server.js
     ```

-6. Open a web browser and access the application at `http://localhost:3000`. 🌐
+7. Open a web browser and access the application at `http://localhost:3000`. 🌐

 ## Project Structure 📁